Ohio car seat laws did not change much sinceOctober 7, 2009.

 If you have a child in the car, you need to make sure you’re following Ohio’s laws about car seat laws.
-Ohio has laws regarding when children should ride rear-facing when they can switch to forward facing car seats, when they can switch to a booster seat, and when they don’t have to use a seat at all.

 We’ll cover these rules, and the penalties for violating them, your options if you can’t afford a car seat or booster seat, and some other frequently asked questions about Ohio car seat laws.

-Ohio Car Seat Laws Changes for 2019
+Ohio Car Seat Laws Changes

 - Children less than 4 years old and 40 pounds need to use a safety seat that meets Federal motor vehicle safety standards.